Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Methodology

 } \textbf{Oscillatory Decay:} Both ID and DID control strategies partition the training process into two distinct stages.
 In contrast, the OD control strategy is designed to enable the model to undergo autonomous oscillatory attenuation throughout the training duration.
 Specifically, we begin by defining a pair of entropy thresholds that evolve in relation to the training step $k$:

-where $H(\pi_t)$ denotes the entropy of the current policy and $H_{min}$ represents the target entropy lower bound, which is defined here as $0.2H_{init}$.
-We introduce a discrete state variable $s_k \in \{0, 1\}$ to characterize the current control mode (where $1$ signifies the entropy-increasing mode and $0$ signifies the entropy-decreasing mode).
-The state transitions are governed by hysteresis logic.
+where $H(\pi_{\theta_k})$ denotes the entropy of the current policy at training step $k$ and $H_{min}$ represents the target entropy lower bound, which is defined here as $0.2H_{init}$.
+We introduce a discrete state variable $s_k \in \{0, 1\}$ to characterize the current control mode (where $1$ signifies the entropy-increasing mode and $0$ signifies the entropy-decreasing mode), initialized as $s_0=0$.

 Based on the current state $s_k$, the dynamic clipping threshold $\mathcal{E}^+_k(p)$ and $\mathcal{E}^-_k(p)$ are defined as follows: